The Watchmaker’s Hand Excerpt

 If Big Blue was going down, he was going to make sure she landed with as few injuries to those on the ground as possible.

-He was scanning the surroundings.
+He scanned the surroundings.
 There were buildings almost everywhere.

 “I’m aiming away from the buildings.
-Have somebody clear that park on 89th.”
+Have somebody clear that park on Eighty‑Ninth.
+And get a flagman into the street, stop traffic.”

 “The park!
 Clear it!”